 So where do I start?
 I’ve talked about the attack of the zombie virus epidemic (parts one and two).
-Well we just took it to another level with my gorgeous tween.
-I say gorgeous because she is, but she’s lost her way and I need to help her get back on the path to being the amazing gorgeous girl I know she can be.
+Well we just took it to another level with my gorgeous (moody tween) girl.
+I say gorgeous because she is, but she’s lost her way and I need to help her get back on the path to being the amazing, gorgeous girl I know she can be.

 So we’re getting back to basics, REAL kids stuff.
 Kids should be kids for as long as they can so these are a few things we have been doing to help her with, how should I say it… mood / hormones / general tween stuff!